marcelpatrick/3rdPersonV2/README.md

 Use Try Get Pawn Owner to get the pawn object (BP_ShooterCharacter) and get info from the pawn about its movement.

 - Set the character's aim:
-	- EventBlueprintUpdateAnimation > ?IsValid > Sequence > (create an SetAimPitch float) > link to execution pin for SetAimPitch
+	- EventBlueprintUpdateAnimation / TryGetPawnOwner > ?IsValid > Sequence > (create an SetAimPitch float) > link to execution pin for SetAimPitch
 	- TryGetPawnOwner > GetControlRotation / GetActorRotation > Delta (Rotator): return valueY > SetAimPitch
 		-  Delta (Rotator): control rotation is global. we need to find the delta distance btw the actor's rotation and the global control rotation